COVID-19: FRSC arrests 396 vehicles for violating social distancing

 The Federal Road Safety Corps, FRSC, has arrested a total of 396 vehicles conveying over 2,422 passengers in indiscriminate violation of Presidential directives on physical distancing in vehicles.

-The arrests were made in the general operation area of FRSC’s 12 Zonal Commands across the country.
+The arrears were made in the general operation area of FRSC’s 12 Zonal Commands across the country,.

 Others are; Kaduna and Bauchi with 16 arrests each, Ebonyi 14 while each of Lagos and Ondo recorded a total of 11 arrests respectively.

-Accordingly, Ekiti state where the least number of arrests were successfully carried out recorded 1 arrest while Niger followed suit with 2 arrests.
+Accordingly, Ekiti state where the least number of arrest was successfully carried out recorded 1 arrest while Niger followed suit with 2 arrests.

 Kazeem also said that from the data made available by the 12 Zonal Commands, it was gathered that out of the 396 vehicles arrested, 343 were impounded for conveying a total of 2,442 passengers which completely violates the physical distancing order while the remaining 63 vehicles were arrested for overloading the vehicles with goods.